mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/run_rgm_test_set_1.rst

 Running the RGM test set #1
 ===========================

-In this example, we perform the "action" of running "first" set of tests of the radial gradient maximization (RGM) approach to the distortion estimation of CBED patterns.
+In this example, we perform the "action" of running the "first" set of tests of the radial gradient maximization (RGM) approach to the distortion estimation of CBED patterns.
 The RGM tests use the machine learning (ML) datasets generated from the action described in :ref:`this page
 <examples_modelling_cbed_distortion_estimation_combine_ml_datasets_for_ml_model_test_set_1_sec>`.

 NOTE: Users are advised to read the remainder of the current page in its